 The previous Waimea scheme assets are generally in good condition.
 The condition of most of the reticulation is good, however the pH of the water is low and considered 'aggressive'.
 This results in copper laterals leaking and needing replacement.
-This could be improved by upgrading the lime dosing system at the treatment plant.
+This is going to be resolved by the new treatment plant where pH correction is being employed using caustic soda.
 To improve security of the supply the well heads were protected from stock access in 2012.
 An electrical upgrade and a digital telemetry upgrade were completed in 2010.
 Due to a power spike at the treatment plant in 2010 (which severely damaged electrical equipment) all of the water quality monitoring equipment and some of the pump variable speed drives (VSDs) were replaced in the second half of 2010.